mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

    You can **create and assign a role** for the service account you use to connect with Microsoft Search.
 [Learn how to assign role for ServiceNow accounts](https://docs.servicenow.com/bundle/xanadu-platform-administration/page/administer/users-and-groups/task/t_AssignARoleToAUser.html).
 Read access to the tables can be assigned on the created role.
 To learn about setting read access to table records, see [Securing Table Records](https://developer.servicenow.com/dev.do#!/learn/learning-plans/xanadu/new_to_servicenow/app_store_learnv2_securingapps_xanadu_creating_and_editing_access_controls).

    If you want to index properties from [extended tables](https://docs.servicenow.com/bundle/xanadu-platform-administration/page/administer/table-administration/concept/table-extension-and-classes.html) of *kb_knowledge*, provide read access to sys_dictionary and sys_db_object.
 Access to these tables is optional.
 You can index *kb_knowledge* table properties without access to the two additional tables.
+- **Scripted REST API**: If your ServiceNow instance uses **Advanced Scripts** in your Knowledge Base or Article-level user criteria, you'll need to use the **Advanced** flow.
+You will also need to create a Scripted REST API Endpoint.
+For more details, see [Use Advanced Flow for Microsoft Graph Connector for ServiceNow Knowledge](/MicrosoftSearch/servicenow-knowledge-advanced-flow).
 ## Get started

 This video provides a step-by-step guide on adding the ServiceNow Knowledge Microsoft Graph connector.